-The best money belt for Europe is perhaps one featuring two to three compartments, whether some of them are hidden or not.
+The best money belt for international travel is perhaps one featuring two to three compartments, whether some of them are hidden or not.
 But as you will see below, there are also money belts that can fit even your medical devices, or keys while still keeping discrete.

 Alternatives to travel money belts